-Ride to Give has raised nearly one million dollars since March of 2013 and has helped over 50 families.
-We raise funds for medical equipment, travel expenses, and out of pocket costs related to having a medically fragile child.
+Since March 2013 Ride to Give has raised over $1,200,000 for 63 families in states throughout the U.S. We raise funds for medical equipment, travel expenses, and out of pocket costs related to having a medically fragile child.

 We pride ourselves on our transparency and are happy to answer questions and provide documentation of our IRS status.
 We retain 15% of funds raised after fundraising fees, which are roughly 5%, and give to causes throughout the year other than the ones we specifically fundraise for.
 Our 2 employees take a salary of $15,000 a year, and we keep our overhead as low as possible to stay in the top tier of charity rankings.

-The RTGA is the Ride to Give Army, and we are 87,000 members strong.
-Our slogan is “Give a Little, Change a Lot,” and we are doing just that, changing the lives of children every day.
+The RTGA is the Ride to Give Army, and we are 92,000 members strong.
+Our slogan is “Give a Little, Change a Lot,” and we are doing just that, using crowd funding to change the lives of children every day.
 Thank you for your support!

 "I meet Dave and Kaete one December morning at a local Nyack coffee shop a few week before their daughter Gertie was born.
 We sparked up a conversation that turned into an almost 8 year friendship.
 Last spring, I was so excited for The Ride and proud of all that the Nazaroff's were accomplishing, I volunteered my services to assist in shipping the almost 6000 Team Boom/Ride to Give T-shirts.
 I was honored to be asked to help admin the Facebook page and join the RTG Board of Directors.
 I am now the Senior Program Coordinator, managing the causes that are submitted to RTG and reaching out to families in need of assistance.
 I am a single mother of two, Rebecca 9 and JJ 7." - Barbara